webgem-xyz/UVA-React/readme.md

 --- | --- | ---
 Filter | string | What should the filter be.
 Text | string | What text should the button display.
+HandleFilter | function | function that handles the filtering.

 ## Header Component
 ### Usage